tejasdevar/Analyze-International-Debt-Statistics-Project-TejasDevar/README.md

-### Hi there 👋
-Project - Analyze International Debt Statistics PostgreSQL project in Jupyter notebook for analyzing international debt statistics using data from world bank.
+###Project - Analyze International Debt Statistics
+SQL project in Jupyter notebook for analyzing international debt statistics using data from world bank on ###DataCamp

 What is the average debt across countries?

 What is the maximum debt indicator?

-Which country has the highest debt in which debt indicator etc.
+Which country has the highest debt in which debt indicator

+etc.

 <!--